 (b) that is approved by the Executive Director, Public Health under regulation 5.

-(2) The Executive Director may certify a temporary toilet under subregulation (1) for a particular area only.
+(2) The Chief Health Officer may certify a temporary toilet under subregulation (1) for a particular area only.

-(3) A person may, in an approved form, apply to the Executive Director, Public Health for a certification under subregulation (1).
+(3) A person may, in an approved form, apply to the Chief Health Officer for a certification under subregulation (1).

+[Regulation 6 amended: Gazette 10 Jan 2017 p.
+283 and 284.]

 7. Construction of temporary toilets generally

 (1) The structural design of a temporary toilet is to comply with the requirements of the Building Code of Australia 1990, as from time to time amended and for the time being in force, issued by the Australian Uniform Building Regulations Coordinating Council.